 Trademark, copyright, and other intellectual property

 Intellectual property is protected by copyrights, trademarks, patents, international treaties, or other proprietary rights and laws of the United States and other applicable countries.
-You agree to abide by all applicable proprietary rights and laws, as well as any additional trademark or copyright notices or restrictions contained in these Terms and Conditions.
+You agree to abide by, and adhere to, all applicable proprietary rights and laws, as well as any additional trademark or copyright notices or restrictions contained in these Terms and Conditions.
 These Terms and Conditions grant you no right, title, or interest in Nationwide's intellectual property and create no relationship between you and Nationwide.
-You may address all inquiries concerning use of Nationwide's intellectual property to: Nationwide Office of General Counsel, Intellectual Property Department, One Nationwide Plaza, Columbus, OH 43215-2220 (email address: email@example.com).
+You may address all inquiries concerning use of Nationwide's intellectual property to: Nationwide - Office of the Chief Legal Officer, Intellectual Property Legal Team, One Nationwide Plaza, Columbus, OH 43215-2220 (email address: firstname.lastname@example.org).

-Nationwide, the N & Eagle logo, On Your Side, and other names, graphics, slogans, logos, trade dress, and identifiers ("Marks") displayed on the Site are the property of Nationwide.
-Nationwide’s Marks may not be used in connection with any product or service that is not Nationwide's, in any manner that is likely to cause confusion among customers, or in any manner that disparages or discredits Nationwide, or suggests a sponsorship or endorsement by Nationwide unless first approved in writing.
+Nationwide, the Nationwide N & Eagle logo, On Your Side, and other names, graphics, slogans, logos, sounds, trade dress, and other source identifiers ("Marks") displayed on the Site are the property of Nationwide.
+Nationwide’s Marks may not be used in connection with any product or service that is not Nationwide's: in any manner that is likely to cause confusion among consumers: or in any manner that disparages or discredits Nationwide, or suggests a sponsorship, affiliation, or endorsement by Nationwide unless first approved in writing.

 All Content included in or made available through the Site, such as, text, graphics, logos, sound recordings, data compilations, software and images, are exclusive property (except as otherwise expressly stated) of Nationwide and protected by U.S. and international copyright laws.